Oreo Cheesecake

 NOTE: If not using a water bath, bake the cheesecake for 45 minutes at 320°F. Crack the oven door and allow it to cool for 30 minutes inside.
 Cool the cheesecake completely on the counter before chilling.

-Cool: Turn the oven off, crack the door and allow the cheesecake to cool inside of the oven for 1 hour.
-Remove the cheesecake, run a sharp knife around the edge of the pan to help release the sides of the cheesecake and allow to cool completely on the counter.
+Turn the oven off, crack the door, and allow the cheesecake to cool inside of the oven for 1 hour.
+Remove the cheesecake, run a sharp knife around the edge of the pan to help release the sides of the cheesecake, and allow it to cool completely on the counter.

 How to store it